-Women veterans in the United Kingdom are an invisible, marginalised and frequently ignored population within the veteran community.
-Salute Her UK is a strong voice advocating for a holistic, compassionate continuum of services, treatment and care for our women veterans, families, care givers and care providers.
+Salute Her UK is a strong voice advocating for a holistic, compassionate continuum of services, treatment and care for our women in the Armed Forces, Veterans, Women At Sea, families, care givers and care providers.

-Salute Her UK works to improve the lives of UK women veterans by addressing the distinct and intersectional needs of women veterans.
-We highlight the unique and often unrecognised challenges facing women veterans both during and after service.
+Salute Her UK works to improve the lives of UK women in the Armed Forces, Veterans and Women At Sea by addressing the distinct and intersectional needs of women.
+We highlight the unique and often unrecognised challenges facing women in the Armed Forces, Veterans and Women At Sea both during and after service.
 For example, issues regarding gender, age, social class, race, disability and sexual orientation.

 Salute Her UK research has shown that many do not identify with the term ‘veteran’ and are often overlooked by the public and media when it comes to celebrating or recognising their service, contribution, or sacrifice.